harrshita123/News-Reader-UI/README.md

 Deployment Guide
 Frontend (Vercel or Netlify)

-Generate the production build:

-npm run build
+Generate the production build:- npm run build

-Deploy the dist/ folder.
+Deploy the dist/ folder:-

-Backend (Render or Railway)
+->Backend (Render or Railway)

-Add environment variables:

-MONGO_URI=your-mongo-uri
-JWT_SECRET=your-secret

-Use the following start command:
+Use the following start command: node server.js

-node server.js

 Update CORS settings to include the deployed frontend domain:
 origin: "https://your-frontend-domain.com"

-Contributing
+Contributing:-

-Fork the repository
+-> Fork the repository

-Create a new branch for your feature or fix
+-> Create a new branch for your feature or fix

-Commit changes with clear messages
+-> Commit changes with clear messages

-Open a pull request
+-> Open a pull request

-License
+-> License

 This project is released under the MIT License.